jullytta/GoogleCodeJam/README.md

 # GoogleCodeJam
-I created this repository to organize my Google Code Jam solutions.
+This repository was created to organize my Google Code Jam solutions, all of them in C++.
 Some are tidier than others.
-For now, they were all written in C++.

 Disclaimer: solutions are only pushed to the repository after the contest is over.